mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 You can change the default values of the refresh interval from here if you want to.

 >[!TIP]
-> If you have a substantial amount of content stored in your Coda Enterprise instance that needs to be indexed with this connector, we strongly recommend you setup an approperiate crawl frequency to balance between content freshness in Copilot and the Coda Enterprise instance performance.
-Also, you can contact Coda support if any performance issues introduced by Coda API rate limits.
+> If you have a large amount of content in your Coda Enterprise instance that needs indexing with this connector, we highly recommend setting an appropriate crawl frequency to balance content freshness in Copilot with the performance of your Coda Enterprise instance.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).